etler/rule/README.md

 If it has a template, it will render with that.

-If it doesn't, it will use the current position in the template as its template
+If it doesn't, it will use the current selection of the rule and modify that

 #####Objects